kubernetes-enterprise-logging-workshop/workshop/azure-container-service/setup.md

 $ export KUBECONFIG=~/.kube/aks
 ```

-Download and install the `kubectl` cli
+If kubectl is not in your system, download and install it with:

 ```
 $ az aks install-cli